aziz-benothman/TUNINDEX-project/README.md

 ### Main Features

 1. **Exploratory Data Analysis (EDA)**: Visualizes and analyzes historical trends, seasonality, stationarity, and volatility in the TUNINDEX dataset.
-This is detailed in the notebook: `notebooks/EDA_notebook.ipynb`.
+This is detailed in the notebooks
 2. **Parameter Estimation and Model Validation**: The notebook focuses on estimating the parameters for ARIMA and GARCH, using mse and validating the model through walk-forward validation.
 3. **ARIMA Model**: Utilized for forecasting the TUNINDEX price based on historical time series data.
 4. **GARCH Model**: Applied to the residuals of the ARIMA model to capture volatility and estimate confidence intervals.

-5. **Automation**: Scripts that automate the process of data downloading, cleaning, and updating the forecasts to ensure the models are always working with the latest data.
+5. **Automation**: Scripts that automate the process of data downloading, cleaning.